Conformal Equivalence of Measures and Dynamics of Orthogonal Polynomials

 \section{Abstract}

 We introduce a notion of asymptotically orthonormal polynomials for a Borel measure $\mu$ with compact nonpolar support in $\C$.
-We show that for such sequences of polynomials the convergence properties of the sequences of Julia sets and filled Julia sets are similar to those for sequences of orthonormal polynomials, see also \citep{lunde}.
+Such sequences of polynomials have similar convergence properties of the sequences of Julia sets and filled Julia sets to those for sequences of orthonormal polynomials, see also \citep{lunde}.
 We give examples of measures for which the monic orthogonal polynomials are asymptotically orthonormal.

-We combine this with observations on conformal invariance of orthogonal polynomials to explore the measure dependency of the associated dynamics of orthogonal polynomials.
-Concretely, we study the dynamics of sequences of asymptotically orthonormal polynomials for the pushforward measure $\phi_\ast(\mu)$ under affine mappings $\phi$.
+Combining this with observations on conformal invariance of orthogonal polynomials we explore the measure dependency of the associated dynamics of orthogonal polynomials.
+Concretely, we study the dynamics of sequences of asymptotically orthonormal polynomials for the pullback measure $\phi^\ast(\mu)$ under affine mappings $\phi$.
 We prove that the sequences of Julia sets and filled Julia sets of affine deformations of sequences of asymptotically orthonormal polynomials for $\mu$ also have the same convergence properties as the Julia sets and filled Julia sets of the orthonormal polynomials.
-This leads to theorems on the convergence properties of affine deformations of the family of iterates of any fixed monic centered polynomial and in the case the polynomial is hyperbolic on the corresponding family of parameter spaces.
+This leads to theorems on the convergence properties of affine deformations of the family of iterates of any fixed monic centered polynomial and, in the case the polynomial is hyperbolic, on the corresponding family of affine parameter spaces.